MathiasVanGompel/MatchAnything/Conversion_Tensorrt/README.md

 ### Relationship to the original MatchAnything project

-Apart from all the files in Convertion_Tensorrt, there have been made small changes to files to make it ONNX friendly (I do not think all  these changes actually matter anymore as i do not use all these function in conversion, (was for previous prototype) but are included here for information).
+Apart from all the files in Conversion_Tensorrt, there have been made small changes to files to make it ONNX friendly (I do not think all  these changes actually matter anymore as i do not use all these function in conversion, (was for previous prototype) but are included here for information).
 These changes are in:
 - `imcui/hloc/extract_features.py`
 - `imcui/hloc/match_dense.py`
 - `imcui/hloc/matchers/duster.py`